Before and After Care for Cesarean Section

 Keep in mind that different specialists have different opinions on when to recommend a cesarean section.

-Then, s/he needs to give the patient a summary of the procedure to mentally prepare the patient.
+Then, they need to give the patient a summary of the procedure to mentally prepare the patient.
 Normally, most cesarean sections follow the same steps.

 On the other hand, some mothers decide to request a planned cesarean section.
 However, it’s recommended that you plan a vaginal delivery unless a cesarean section is completely necessary.
 That’s why you should keep the risks in mind that come with this procedure.